How to Pay for College: Strategies and Tools

 Here are Some Strategies for Paying Your College Bill

 Jayne W. Di Vincenzo, AIF®, CEP ® President, Lions Bridge Financial Advisors

 You may be considering the cost of college and wondering how you and your child will ever pay for it.
 And, unfortunately, most parents underestimate the total cost and haven’t saved enough.
 If you have done absolutely nothing and your child is heading to college in the fall, at a minimum complete the FAFSA application.

-A 2017 Boston Research Technologies survey found several interesting insights from over 1,980 surveyed families concerned about college costs.
+A 2017 Boston Research Technologies survey found several interesting insights from over 1,980 surveyed families concerned about college costs and how to pay for college tuition.
 One surprising find was that parents of high schoolers underestimated by an average of $70,000 and parents of kids in preschool or younger underestimated by an average of $110,000 the total expense.* (Source Fidelity College Savings IQ Survey.)

 What Parents Estimate College Will Cost